jankigabani/Jankigabani/README.md

-### Hi there 👋
+###
+- 👋 Hi, I'm Janki
+- 🌱 I’m currently learning ML & AI
+- 👀 Interested in collaborating on Machine Learning projects.
+- 📫 Email me jankigabani10@gmail.com or jest send msg on LinkedIn : JankiGabani
 <!--
-**Jankiiiii/Jankiiiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning and Deep Learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...